 Video ads can be seen in a user’s feed or stories.
-If you aren’t video savvy, you can even create a slideshow as a video ad.
+If you aren’t video savvy, you can even create a slideshow as a video ad using an online video editor.
 There’s an option for everyone.
 For example, this is a quick video overview of Seller Labs PRO.

 3. Carousel Ads

 No, this isn’t a ride at an amusement park, but it is a similar concept!
 Carousel ads allow you to display up to 10 images at a time, each with its own link.
 These are great for apparel brands or those with a lot of variations.

 Carousel ads allow for a combination of videos and images, and all parameters should follow those of regular Image or Video ads.
 Carousel ads require at least two visual assets, but no more than 10.
 Also keep in mind that they will display two images at a time, so keep a cohesive look or flow throughout the series.

 These pair with Collection Ads and can be a combination of images and videos.
 The Instant Experience ad is a full-screen ad experience.
 Primarily used on mobile, users can click in, swipe to different images or videos, and get a more immersive view into your brand and products.